A Haunted Destination In Arkansas, The Allen House Has A Chilling History

 Are there haunted battlefields in Arkansas?

 One of the most haunted battlefields in Arkansas is the Prairie Grove Battlefield located in Prairie Grove, Arkansas.
-In 1862, Union and Confederate soldiers clashed in a battle that ended with over 2,500 combined casualties.
-Today, visitors have reported hearing disembodied sounds including horses, cannon fire, and screams.
-Pea Ridge Battlefield in Garfield is also believed to be haunted by spirits of soldiers from another Union and Confederate battle in 1862.
+In 1862, Union and Confederate soldiers clashed in a battle that ended with more than 2,500 combined casualties.
+Today, visitors have reported hearing disembodied sounds, including horses, cannon fire, and screams.
+Pea Ridge Battlefield in Garfield is also believed to be haunted by the spirits of soldiers from another Union and Confederate battle in 1862.
 It’s not uncommon for staff and visitors to hear the sounds of drums, musket fire, and a sense that someone is watching them.